quilicicf/Gut/README.md

 This translates into those requirements:

 * a simpler API, I won't write my own rant about git's API, plenty of people did [an excellent job](https://stevebennett.me/2012/02/24/10-things-i-hate-about-git/) on that topic
 * aggressive aliases to type as few keys as possible.
 Given the number of git commands a developer types in a day, reducing the command lengths (and typos) is a quick win.
-You can alias `gut` to `g` and use command/option aliases to type Gut commands super-fast
+You can alias `gut` to `g` and use command/option aliases to type Gut commands way faster
 * integrating with the tooling every developer uses along with git:
   * the git server (GitHub, Gitlab, Bitbucket...)
   * the CI server (Jenkins, CircleCI, Travis...)